JacqsLabz/Sims4-Yootz-Story/3.0-Anne/00-index.md

 ![](06-12-18_5-28-43%C2%A0PM.png)![](06-12-18_5-22-28%C2%A0PM.png)![](06-12-18_5-25-07%C2%A0PM.png)

-But she still had some fun.
+But that didn't stop her fun.

 ----

 ![](06-12-18_10-27-10%C2%A0PM.png)

-When she told Emma, she suggested they learn more about how to care for the little one.
+When she told Emma, her sister suggested they learn more about how to care for the little one.

 ![](06-13-18_6-42-16%C2%A0PM.png)